 The Supreme Court held that the remarks of U.S. Sen. William Proxmire (pictured above) criticizing a behavioral scientist's work as a waste of taxpayer dollars was not protected under the speech and debate clause.
 Proxmire had given the scientist one of his "Golden Fleece Awards, " ridiculing the work and including it in a newsletter sent to constitutents.
 While the court said Proxmire's remarks weren't protected under the speech and debate clause, they also found that his comments were not libelous.
+(Sen. William Proxmire, D-Wisc., smiles for a photographer in the Capitol in Washington, D.C., Jan.
+7, 1965.
+AP Photo/Henry Griffin, used with permission from The Associated Press.)

-The speech and debate clause, which appears in Article 1, section 6, of the U.S. Constitution, was written before the First Amendment and has a more limited scope.
 The clause, whose inclusion reflected the development in England of an independent Parliament, states that “for any Speech or Debate in either House, they [members] shall not be questioned in any other Place.”
 It follows a provision, now largely moot, that prevents the arrest, for civil cases, of members traveling to or from sessions of Congress.

 In United States v.
 Brewster, 408 U.S. 502 (1972), the Court distinguished between “purely legislative activities,” which the Speech and Debate Clause protected, and merely political activities, which it did not.
 In Gravel v.
 United States (1972), the Supreme Court extended the speech and debate clause to protect congressional aides, described as “alter egos,” for work in connection with such speeches, but limited the privilege to “legislative activity.”

 In Office of Senator Dayton v.
 Hanson (2007), the Court ruled that lower courts did not have jurisdiction in a claim against a U.S. senator’s office by a former employee.
 The senator’s office had sought immunity under the speech and debate clause.

-U.S. Senator Robert “Bob” Menendez from New Jersey has recently sought to use the speech and debate clause to shield himself from allegations of bribery and public corruption.
-However, lower courts have ruled that his lobbying activities on behalf of particular clients are not protected, and the Supreme Court had decided not to review the case.Send Feedback on this article
+U.S. Senator Robert “Bob” Menendez from New Jersey recently sought to use the speech and debate clause to shield himself from allegations of bribery and public corruption.
+However, lower courts have ruled that his lobbying activities on behalf of particular clients are not protected, and the Supreme Court decided not to review the case.Send Feedback on this article